MrDamiAde/Active-Directory/README.md

 ![Screenshot 2024-08-18 191012](https://github.com/user-attachments/assets/6b997002-00c5-4448-b88b-9db3d219fb86)

+### Step 4.
 Verifying User Creation

-I will now verify that all 200 users have been successfully added to the correct group using the below code
+I will now verify that all 200 users have been successfully added to the correct group using the below script:

 ```PowerShell
 Import-Module ActiveDirectory